AitoDotAI/aito-examples/README.md

 # Aito example gallery

-This repository contains the examples presented in the [example-gallery](https://aito.ai/example-gallery) (coming soon) on our website [Aito.ai](https://aito.ai).
+This repository contains the examples presented in the [example-gallery](https://aito.ai/example-gallery) on our website [Aito.ai](https://aito.ai).

 All the released examples contain the steps for reproducing the results using Aito.
 We use live data sources for the